vigeek/mongosback/README.md

 #### Installation
 Clone or download as zip from github, extract to directory.
 Set the main script as executable (chmod u+x mongosback.sh).
 Edit mongosback.conf with desired settings and execute from cron.

-Upon running, you may provide the path to mongosback.conf by executing with "-f".  e.g ./mongosback.sh -f /etc/mongosback.conf
+Upon running, you may provide the path to mongosback.conf by executing with "-f".
+Example:

+./mongosback.sh -f /etc/mongosback.conf

 ###### Compatability
 Tested:  Debian, CentOS, RHEL